top of page

 1. Inspect Hammers and Screens Regularly

 Hammers, pins, spacers, and screens are all wear parts.
-Check them weekly, or more often if you're running abrasive materials.
+Check them weekly, or more often if you're processing abrasive materials.
 Replace worn or broken hammers immediately to maintain consistent grinding and protect the rotor.

 • Look for hammer rounding or edge wear.

-• Inspect pins for wear from hammers
+• Inspect pins for wear from hammers.

-• It is best practice to replace the pins and spacers at the same time as hammers, but some operations choose to replace this periodically as needed.Inspect screens for cracks, holes, or clogged openings.
+• It is best practice to replace the pins and spacers at the same time as hammers, but some operations choose to replace these periodically as needed.
+Inspect screens for cracks, holes, or clogged openings.

 2. Monitor Rotor Balance